greghaskins/googleappengine/java/demos/taskengine/README.txt

 1. Install Apache ant.
 2. Download Java Appengine SDK.
-3. Download GWT 1.6.
+3. Download GWT 2.0 or later.
-4. Download a build of GWT Incubator (gwt-incubator.jar).
-5. Add the correct path information for the Appengine SDK, GWT 1.6, and Incubator to 'taskengine/build.xml'.
-The top of build.xml should clearly indicate where you need to edit.
+4. Add the correct path information for the Appengine SDK, and GWT 2.0 to 'taskengine/build.properties'.
-6. Drop to the command line, and in the taskengine directory type:
+5. Drop to the command line, and in the taskengine directory type:
    'ant'.